-'I'll be ready': Brady Ellingson discusses his preparation for larger role with the Hawkeyes
+'I'll be ready': Brady Ellingson poised for success in larger Hawkeye role

 WATERLOO, Ia. — For a couple weeks this summer, Brady Ellingson was back home in the Milwaukee suburbs, putting up shots in his old gym at Hamilton High School.
 He graduated from Hamilton as its all-time scoring leader with 1,763 career points.

 Now, four years later, Iowa faces a season without Peter Jok and his 19.9 points per game, his clutch 3-balls, his jaw-dropping scoring frenzies.
 And Ellingson will be looked to for a chunk of that void, at least from beyond the arc.

 He won’t need to score 1,763 points.
 But some big nights — the kind he enjoyed practically every week at Hamilton — wouldn’t hurt.

 "(Head) coach (Fran McCaffery) has said, obviously, there’s going to be some more minutes available," Ellingson said Thursday at the Prime Time League, "but you’ve got to work for it and you’ve got to be aggressive, confident.